groggero95/tsca/REPORT.md

 * prints to screen live updates on the status of the attack, step by step;
 * does not implement backtracking.
 If the attack is unsuccessful, just notifies it at the end.

+To run the C attack, refer to the following section.

 ### Attack results

 #### Launch the attack

-We highly suggest to run the attack Using the C file, since it provides the same accuracy as the Python code but with at least a time reduction factor of 10.
+We highly suggest to run the attack Using the C file, since it provides the same accuracy as the Python code but with at least a time reduction factor of 10 (Python attack in section [Python](#python)).
 Before running the attack:

 * choose the number of bits `INT_SIZE` in [bigint.h];
 * select the corresponding key setting `VERSION` in [cipher.h];
 * set if attacking only the conditional Montgomery multiplication, the squaring one of both setting the parameters `ATTACK_MUL` and `ATTACK_SQUARE` in [panda4x4.h]: it is highly suggested to attack both to be sure to have a successful attack, setting thus only`ATTACK_MUL` to 1;

 The attack receives, as parameters from command line:
+* optional argument `-f` to apply filtering of samples far from the expected value (see later in this chapter);
 * the plaintext `BIN` file name with the path from the tsca root folder (i.e. `./data/P..`);
 * the timing `BIN` file name with the path from the tsca root folder (i.e. `./data/T..`);
 * the number of samples to use, which has to be less or equal to the number of samples in the files used above.